KeitaNakamura/DIC.jl/docs/src/DIC Searching.md

 # DIC Searching

+## Coarse search

-Digital Image Correlation searching can be performed by using `search` method.
+Coarse search using zero-mean normalized cross-correlation can be performed by using `coarse_search` method.
 First, you need to `load` your image file.

 ```@example 1